 Duplicate IDs in the Census Data

 Of the 1.36 million block records in NHGIS dataset 1970_Cnt3, a small fraction (1,234 blocks, or 0.09%) share a GISJOIN ID with another record.
-The likely explanation for these duplicates is that these records do not represent the "whole collection blocks" that appear on the 1970 block maps, but rather, they represent "tabulation blocks," which are subdivisions of the collection blocks, split by the boundaries of places, minor civil divisions, or other census reporting areas.
-This is a much more significant distinction in 1980 block data, so we provide a full explanation on the 1980 Block Boundaries page.
+The likely explanation for these duplicates is that these records do not represent the "whole collection blocks" that appear on the 1970 block maps, but instead, they represent "tabulation blocks," which are subdivisions of the collection blocks, split by the boundaries of places, minor civil divisions, or other census reporting areas.
+This distinction is much more impactful in 1980 block data, so we provide a full explanation on the 1980 Block Boundaries page.

 In the "List by County" sheet in the 1970 Block Shapefile Coverage spreadsheet, we identify how many duplicate block IDs occur in each county.
 Among the counties covered in version 1.0 of the 1970 block boundaries, only two have duplicate IDs in their block summary data: Cook County, IL, has 1 duplicate ID, and Middlesex County, MA, has 3 duplicate IDs.